deckhouse/virtualization/docs/ADMIN_GUIDE.md

         max: 32Gi
         step: 1Gi
       coreFractions: [50, 100]
-    # For the range of 17–248 cores, it is possible to use 1–2 GB of RAM per core.
+    # For 17-248 cores, from 1 to 2 GiB of memory is available per core.
-    # Only the dedicated cores are available for use.
-    # The only available `corefraction` parameter is 100%.
+    # The core fraction is 100% only.
     - cores:
         min: 17
         max: 248